 Available with Aviation Airports license.

-- Open a project in ArcGIS Pro containing ArcGIS Aviation Airports data.
+- Open a map in ArcGIS Pro containing ArcGIS Aviation Airports data.

 - Click the View tab.